scalatra/scalatra-website/guides/swagger.md

 controller.
 Those JSON specification files, which we'd otherwise need to write by hand, need to be served by something, after all.
 Let's add a standard Swagger controller to our application.
 Drop this code into a new file next to your FlowersController.scala.
-You can call it FlowersSwagger.scala
+You can call it FlowersSwagger.scala:

-_FlowersSwagger.scala_

 ```scala
 package com.example.swagger.sample